Kaimaumau fire: Evacuees to spend third night out of homes as 2000ha fire rages on - NZ Herald

 Evacuees from a Northland beachfront settlement have been told they won't be able to go home until Wednesday at the earliest as firefighters continue to battle the biggest blaze to hit the region in more than a decade.

-As of this evening , the fire had swept through more than 2000ha of the Kaimaumau wetland, north of Kaitaia, threatening an estimated 50 homes.
+As of Monday afternoon the fire had swept through more than 2000ha of the Kaimaumau wetland, north of Kaitaia, threatening an estimated 50 homes.

-Eleven helicopters were at work, with monsoon buckets yesterday in a bid to contain the fire and protect homes at Kaimaumau village, while bulldozers were clearing a 12-wide firebreak north of the settlement.
+Eleven helicopters were at work with monsoon buckets on Monday in a bid to contain the fire and protect homes at Kaimaumau village, while bulldozers were clearing a 12m-wide firebreak north of the settlement.

 Work had also started on a second firebreak closer to the homes.

-Fire and Emergency NZ Northland manager Wipari Henwood met the evacuees last night to tell them they won't be able to go home today because the wind is forecast to continue blowing from the north, driving the flames towards the settlement.
+Fire and Emergency NZ Northland manager Wipari Henwood met the evacuees on Monday night to tell them they won't be able to go home on Tuesday because the wind is forecast to continue blowing from the north, driving the flames towards the settlement.

-On Wednesday the wind is expected to change to a westerly, which will push the fire safely towards the sea.
+On Wednesday the wind is expected to change to a westerly, which would push the fire safely towards the sea.

 Bulldozers were also cutting a firebreak across the northern side of the fire, Henwood said.